commander-framework/commander/README.md

 # commander

-A server and endpoint agent template with modular capability adding. (currently in Alpha/development phase)
+A server and agent template with easy agent capability adding. (currently in Alpha/development phase)

 ## Out of the box features: